karrywong/karrywong.github.io/_pages/about.md

   - /about.html
 ---

-I am looking for a full-time employment as a software engineer or a data scientist starting from January 2021.
+I am looking for a full-time employment as a software engineer or a data scientist starting from February 2021.
 I am ready to graduate anytime.

 I am an experienced software testing engineer with a PhD in applied mathematics.
 Highlights:
 1. Proficient in Python, C/C++, and MATLAB.